zyedidia/micro/runtime/help/plugins.md

 the boolean returned specifies whether or not the action should be executed after the lua code completes.

-Another useful callback to know about which is not a action is `onViewOpen(view)` which is called whenever a new view is opened and the new view is passed in.
+Another useful callback to know about which is not an action is `onViewOpen(view)` which is called whenever a new view is opened and the new view is passed in.
 This is useful for setting local options based on the filetype, for example turning off `tabstospaces` only for Go files when they are opened.